katemcg93/PANDS_Project_2021/README.md

 ### Findings/Interpretation <br></br>
 - The correlation map for the overall dataset shows a negative correlation between sepal width and petal width/length.
 This is likely caused by the setosa plant which has the widest sepals and narrowest/shortest petals.
 - These negative correlations are non-existent in the individual species maps, suggesting that at a species level sepal width does not negatively influence petal width or length.
+- The overall correlation map shows a near-perfect correlation between petal length/width.
+This is also evident in the scatter plot; this variable pair output is the closer to a straight line than any of the others.
+- However,
 - Within the overall data set there is a strong positive correlation between sepal length and petal length/width.
 This is likely due to the versicolor plant having the longest sepals and longest/widest petals: as sepal length increases so do the petal measurements.
 - This relationship is also evident in the scatter plots for these variable pairs; these plots are closest to a straight line of all variable combinations.
 - The strong positive association between petal length and sepal length is also present in the versicolor and virginica plants, but not for setosa.
 This suggests that within the first two species groups, longer petals also indicate longer sepals, but this is not necessarily the case for setosa plants.
 This is clearly visible in the scatter plots, a linear relationship seems to exist between the former but not the latter.